eclipse-tractusx/traceability-foss/docs/configuration.md

 This variable is needed for security, to be more explicit, for the security headers of a request.
 The domain of the corresponding backend should be used here.
 An example value could be: `catena-x.net`

+`CATENAX_PORTAL_URL`
+This variable points to the CX Portal instance

 ## Deployment